 October 15, 2013

-According to research, frozen embryos have increased implantation and live birth rates, are less likely to be born pre-term and have a lower risk of miscarriage than fresh embryo transfers
+According to research, frozen [glossary]embryo[/glossary]s have increased implantation and live birth rates, are less likely to be born pre-term and have a lower risk of miscarriage than fresh [glossary]embryo[/glossary] transfers

-DENVER – October 15, 2013 – The Colorado Center for Reproductive Medicine (CCRM) today announced that using embryos that have been frozen and then thawed results in greater success from IVF than using fresh embryos.
-In concordance with research at CCRM, studies from around the world have shown that in vitro fertilization pregnancies following a frozen embryo transfer are more similar to natural conception pregnancies than fresh embryo transfer cycles resulting in:
+DENVER – October 15, 2013 – CCRM Fertility of Colorado today announced that using embryo that have been frozen and then thawed results in greater success from IVF than using fresh embryos.
+In concordance with research at CCRM, studies from around the world have shown that in vitro fertilization pregnancies following a frozen [glossary]embryo[/glossary] transfer are more similar to natural conception pregnancies than fresh embryo transfer cycles resulting in:

 • Increased implantation rates

 • Increased ongoing pregnancy rates

 • Decreased miscarriage rates

 “Since frozen embryo transfers occur a significant amount of time after a woman’s ovaries were stimulated with medications, the hormone levels in the body have had time to return to normal, which mimics a more natural conception process,” says William Schoolcraft, M.D., medical director of CCRM.
 “This process appears to have a positive impact on the health of the baby.”